 Civil justice and tort law

-By studying this module you’ll gain an understanding of the range of the laws under the civil law, as well as the operation of the civil justice system.
-You’ll develop knowledge and skills of issues relating to law-making in England and Wales, including key underpinnings of principles and actors operating in the legal system, as well as issues relating to access to justice and alternative dispute resolution.
+By studying this module you’ll gain an understanding of the range of civil laws, as well as the operation of the civil justice system.
+You’ll develop knowledge of the issues relating to law-making in England and Wales, including key underpinnings of principles and actors operating in the legal system, as well as issues relating to access to justice and alternative dispute resolution.
 This module will also cover the substantive legal subject of tort law.
 A range of torts will be explored including negligence, nuisance, and defamation.

 What you will study